oracle dba online, oracle database administration

 Objects exported by Data Pump Export Utility can be imported into a database using Data Pump Import Utility.
 The following describes how to use Data Pump Import utility to import objects

-If you want to Import all the objects in a dump file then you can type the following command.
+If you want to Import all the objects in a dump file you can type the following command.

 $impdp hr/hr DUMPFILE=dpump_dir1:expfull.dmp FULL=y